-Oz Zimerman has served as our Executive Vice President Marketing & Corporate Development since January 2021.
-He joined the company in March 2013 as Executive Vice President Corporate Development.
-Oz brings with him over 25 years of global executive business experience in sales, marketing and business development.
-From 2008 to 2012, Mr. Zimerman was Corporate Vice President Marketing and Business Development at DSP Group (DSPG), where he penetrated world leading consumer electronic customers, acquired new technologies, and managed relations with top executives decision makers at world leading service providers.
-Prior to joining DSP Group, Oz was Vice President Channels Sales, Business Development and Strategic Marketing at ECI Telecom, where he defined and implemented exceptional and innovative pricing approach generating sharp sales increase.
+Oz Zimerman joined Ceragon in March 2013 and currently serves as our Executive Vice President Marketing & Corporate Development.
+Oz brings with him over 25 years of global executive business experience in marketing, business development and strategy.
+From 2008 to 2012, Mr. Zimerman was Corporate Vice President Marketing and Business Development at DSP Group, where he penetrated world leading consumer electronic customers, acquired new technology which became the main growth engine of the company, and managed relations with top executive decision makers at world leading service providers.
+Prior to joining DSP Group, Oz was VP Channels Sales, Business Development and Strategic Marketing at ECI Telecom, where he defined and implemented exceptional and innovative pricing approach generating sharp sales increase.
 Prior to his work at ECI, he was Engagement Manager at Shaldor, a leading management consulting firm.
 Mr. Zimerman holds a B.Sc. in Industrial Engineering & Management from NYU University (summa cum laude) and a Master's degree in Business Administration & Industrial Engineering from Columbia University.